Members give video visits high marks — and with a few simple tips, you can prepare for a successful telehealth experience.

 Kaiser Permanente video visits allow our members to receive quality primary and specialty care from the safety and comfort of their homes.

-Video visits are available for a wide range of health issues and provide a convenient option to receive high-quality care face-to-face for cold, flu, and many other winter concerns and symptoms.
+Video visits are available for a wide range of health issues.
+For example, they provide a convenient option for getting high-quality care face-to-face for cold, flu, and many other winter concerns and symptoms.
+Video appointments can be joined from a smartphone or tablet, or using a desktop or laptop computer.

-“Our patients benefit from years of leadership and investment in video visits,” said Dr. Patrawala.
+“Our patients benefit from our years of leadership and investment in video visits,” said Dr. Patrawala.
 “Video visits offer so many advantages by streamlining the interaction between patient and physician — no parking, no check-in, full history, the ability to immediately order needed tests, and more — while still preserving a face-to-face, human connection.”

 Dr. Patrawala offers several suggestions for making the most of your video visit: